30 Things to Do in Pacific Beach San Diego

 I love, love, love Mr. Frostie.

 Mr. Frostie on Garnet Avenue has been a local favorite since 1949.
-Go for a classic soft serve dipped cone or frozen banana, though they also offer hot dogs, banana splits and other nostalgic fare to eat at the handful of picnic tables outside or take with you.
+Go for a classic soft serve dipped cone or frozen banana, though they also offer hot dogs, banana splits, and other nostalgic fare to eat at the handful of picnic tables outside or take with you.

-Bonus: Go Bowling With Cocktails
+29. Go Bowling With Cocktails

 What are your favorite things to do in Pacific Beach, San Diego?